orbitdb/orbitdb/README.md

 Distributed, peer-to-peer Key-Value Store and Event Log on IPFS.

 - Stores all data in IPFS, including the database index
-- Replication happens on client side and data is eventually consistent
+- Aggregation happens on client side and data is eventually consistent
 - Uses a LWW-element-set [CRDT](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) and (sort of) Vector Clocks for partial ordering
 - Designed to work offline first and to be easily embeddable to applications